johnwbyrd/kappari/README.md

 - `src/paprika_auth.py` - Complete authentication implementation
 - Other utility scripts for analysis and debugging

-## Getting Started

-1. Read the [Overview](overview.md) for basic API concepts
-2. Understand [Authentication](authentication.md) to get access tokens
-3. Review [Encoding](encoding.md) for request/response formats
-4. Browse [Endpoints](endpoints.md) for available operations
-5. Check [crypto.md](crypto.md) for cryptographic implementation details

 ## Legal Notice

 Please see our [license](LICENSE.md) covering this documentation and associated software.

 This documentation is created through legal clean-room reverse engineering of network traffic from legitimately purchased software for the purpose of interoperability.
 We believe that users have the [legal right](https://www.eff.org/issues/coders/reverse-engineering-faq) to access their own data stored in Paprika's cloud service.

 Nothing in this documentation permits or enables you to pirate Paprika 3.
 Paprika 3 requires a valid license in order to use their online API.
-You **shou** buy a copy of Paprika 3 as it is a great recipe database with a great design.
+You **should** buy a copy of Paprika 3 as it is a great recipe database with a great design.

 ## Contributing